-Banana Cue, a beloved Filipino street food, features skewered fried saba bananas with a sweet, crunchy coating made with caramelized brown sugar.
+Banana Cue is a beloved Filipino street food with skewered fried saba bananas and a sweet, crunchy coating made with caramelized brown sugar.
 With just three simple ingredients and under 30 minutes, you can recreate this nostalgic treat at home!

 Jump to: